hackdou/initblog.com/_posts/2019-08-09-switcheroo.md

 While this write-up is specific to the vulnerable SSDP service in Windows, it is likely that many other applications using their own SSDP stack are vulnerable as well.

 By itself, this is not exactly an earth-shattering vulnerability.
-In fact, Microsoft has responded saying it is not a vulnerability at all (see full disclosure info at the end of this blog).
+In fact, Microsoft has responded saying that they do not intend to fix it (see full disclosure info at the end of this blog).
 I thought it was interesting enough to share, and hope that others may find some functionality in the primitive itself.

 Exploit POC code is available in the GitLab repository [here](https://gitlab.com/initstring/switcheroo){:target="_blank"}.